 The Deosai Plains are a National Park established to protect the Himalayan Brown Bear.
 The second highest plateau in the world, it is only open in the summer, linking Skardu and Astore for a few months a year via a rough 4WD track.

-Covering 3000 sq km they are vast and are carefully managed by Park Rangers with the help of a park fee of US$8.
-There are also snow leopards, and programmes in place to protect both.
+Covering 3000 sq kmit is vast and is carefully managed by Park Rangers with the help of a park fee of US$8.
+Aside from the Himalayan Brown Bear there are also snow leopards, with programmes in place to protect both.

 The Park sits at 3500m to 4500m high.
 It is surrounded by the Karakoram, Ladakh, Zansker and Himalayan mountain ranges.
 Given its geography it was a surprise to see how lush and green the landscape is and, dotted by 340 different plant species, in places it is quite colourful with flowers.

 Everyone knows someone here and despite the isolation, many people from both Astore and Skardu know each other or have family ties.
 Kabluie seems to be saying hello to most of the people we meet.

 The journey through it was long – it would have been easy to have spotted a brown bear if there were any around as we went so so slowly.
 Kabluie is a self confessed slow driver, with the rough track and the Jeep lacking power we covered 72km in over 5 hours of bumping around (that’s an average around 14km an hour).
 It was hard going.
 We spotted a couple of sunbathing marmots.

 On the occasional 10 minute stop we were under strict instructions again of no selfies, Kabluie this time adamant saying it is ‘a security risk’.
 It seems it’s less about him being protective and more about his concern around their distribution.